leetnz/leetnz.github.io/index.md

-# About

-Leetware is a technology consulting company which tackles cutting edge technical challenges.

-Capitalising on New Zealand's (beautiful) culture of creative thinking and getting things done, Leetware is fast building a reputation for next-level development with a core focus on design quality and productivity.

-### Design approaches
+## Expertise

+* Software systems
+* Embedded systems
+* Robotics and control

+## Services

+Our current clients need help with:
+* predictable and high quality software delivery
+* addressing technical debt
+* improving the quality and flexibility of existing systems

+## Approach

-#### Guided by Agile and software productivity research
+### Guided by Agile and software productivity research

 We focus on reducing defects and saving time by leveraging popular style guidelines, linting, test driven development, and CI/CD.

-#### Battle-tested industry experience
+### Battle-tested industry experience

 We work on New Zealand's most demanding and exciting technology projects and offer services throughout the entire design lifecycle - from prototype to deployment/manufacturing.

-#### We do hard math

-Balancing research and development, Leetware leverages simulation and control theory to develop products faster and better.